Distributed Alignment Processes with Samples of Group Average: Introduction

 \subsection{Background and Motivation}

-Reaching agreement, or approximate agreement, is fundamental to many distributed systems, including, e.g., computer networks, mobile sensor systems, animal groups, and neural networks \cite{fischer1985impossibility,Lynch,vicsek_review,reynolds,original_vicsek_paper,couzin_model}.
-In the natural world, one of the most beautiful manifestations of approximate agreement happens when flocking birds (or, e.g., schooling fish) manage to maintain a cohesive direction of movement by constantly aligning themselves to others \cite{vicsek_review,original_vicsek_paper,couzin_model}.
-In this context, as well as in multiple other contexts, such as during clock synchronization \cite{sundararaman2005clock,sivrikaya2004time}, the space in which the approximate agreement process occurs is continuous, measurements are noisy and the output needs to be maintained over time despite drift.
+Reaching agreement, or approximate agreement, is fundamental to many distributed systems, including: computer networks, mobile sensor systems, animal groups, and neural networks \cite{vicsek_review,reynolds,simons2004many}.
+In the natural world, one fascinating example occurs during {\em cooperative transport} in ants, in which a group of ants join forces to carry a large or heavy food load \cite{ncomm-ofer,gelblum2016emergent}.
+While carrying the load, improved consensus on the direction of forces applied by the ants amounts to faster movement of the carried load, since less forces are canceling each other.
+Another beautiful example concerns flocking birds (or, e.g., schooling fish) that manage to maintain a cohesive direction of movement by constantly aligning their directions of flights \cite{vicsek_review}.
+In these contexts, as well as in multiple other contexts, such as during clock synchronization \cite{sundararaman2005clock,sivrikaya2004time}, the space in which the process occurs is continuous, measurements are noisy and the output needs to be maintained over time, while being subject to drift.

+In several contexts, distributed consensus algorithms can be designed by letting each agent repeatedly execute the following two steps. \begin{enumerate} \item obtain an estimate regarding the average ``opinion'' of other agents in the system. \item shift the ``opinion'' by a certain extent towards the estimated average. \end{enumerate} The first step assumes that agents are somehow able to sense the general behavior of the system.
+Such an ability may be quite limited in many contexts, but not in all.
+We shall soon provide several examples for scenarios in which agents are able to measure global parameters of the system, either directly, or indirectly.
+However, before we list these examples, we would like to stress that the current paper is not concerned with the mechanism behind implementing such samples, and instead focuses on optimizing the second step, corresponding to the shifts that should be made after obtaining such samples.